Deploy a real-time API service#

 Click Deploy again on the page that opens up for the deployment.

-Once the deployment has been updated successfully, click Deployments in the top navigation bar to see that the fraud_detection API service was deployed to the development infrastructure and then to the production infrastructure.
+Once you’ve updated the deployment, click Deployments in the top navigation bar.
+Confirm that you deployed the fraud_detection API service to the development infrastructure and then to the production infrastructure.